 Washington: The brains of infants who die of sudden infant death syndrome (SIDS) produce low levels of serotonin, a brain chemical that conveys messages between cells and plays a vital role in regulating breathing, heart rate and sleep, says a new research.

-SIDS is the death of an infant before his or her first birthday that cannot be explained after a complete autopsy, an investigation of the scene and circumstances of the death, and a review of the medical history of the infant and of his or her family.
+Measurements of tryptophan hydroxylase, an enzyme needed to make serotonin, also were 22 percent lower.
 The findings appeared in the Wednesday issue of The Journal of the American Medical Association.
 IANS

 BCCI to restrict WAGs during foreign tours?

 Maharashtra CM Prithviraj Chavan not to share dais with Narendra Modi